N-able-biz/n-phish/README.md

 username and database will be `nphish`.Port will be 3306.
 Password is the MySql nphish user password,Host is the MySQL server IP.

-After running the Gophish binary in both servers, open an Internet browser to https://[admin_server]:3333 and login with the default username and password listed in the log output. e.g.
+After running the Nphish binary in both servers, open an Internet browser to https://[admin_server]:3333 and login with the default username and password listed in the log output. e.g.

 ```